-A different "mountain" is expressed in Revelation, Chapter Fourteen, in the message to God's firstfruits.
-It is that we not be defiled with women.
+A different “mountain” is expressed in Revelation chapter 14, in the message to God’s firstfruits.
+It is that we not to be defiled with women.
 This is not referring to marriage, for marriage ordinarily does not defile anyone.
-It means that there must be no relationship in our life that Jesus has to accept along with us.
+It means that there must be no relationship in our life that Jesus must accept along with us.

 These are those who did not defile themselves with women, for they kept themselves pure.
 (Revelation 14:4)

-Whatever mountains we encounter must be climbed, if we are to be considered an overcomer.
-This process continues until the end of our life, I think.
+Whatever mountains we encounter must be climbed, if we are to be considered overcomers.
+I think this process continues until the end of our lives.
 At least it is that way with me.
 I do not expect to wake up some morning and find there are no peaks in the distance.

-So I would say, "If you want to inherit all that God makes new in Christ; if you want God to be your God; and if you want to be God's son; then you are going to have to, through Christ, climb the mountains that are set before you."
-Such is my belief.
-If anyone desires to believe otherwise, then that is his or her decision and he or she will face the consequences of his or her decision.
+So I would say, “If you want to inherit all that God makes new in Christ, if you want God to be your God, and if you want to be God’s son, then you must, through Christ, climb the mountains that are set before you.”
+That is my belief.
+If anyone desires to believe otherwise, then that is his or her decision and he will face the consequences of that decision.

 God is loving beyond our comprehension.
 He also is strict beyond our comprehension.
 Jesus in Gethsemane and on the cross of Calvary assure us that God is strict beyond our comprehension.

-I have come to believe that one of Satan's prime objective is to remove the fear of God from us; to persuade us that God is "love" and will never treat anyone harshly, because that would be "unfair."
-I think Satan's objective is to cause mankind to insist that God not throw Satan into the Lake of Fire because that would be "unfair."
+I have come to believe that one of Satan’s prime objectives is to remove the fear of God from us by persuading us that God is “love” and will never treat anyone harshly, because that would be “unfair.”
+I think Satan’s objective is to cause mankind to insist that God not throw Satan into the Lake of Fire because that would be “unfair.”

 One of the seven angels who had the seven bowls full of the seven last plagues came and said to me, “Come, I will show you the bride, the wife of the Lamb.”
 And he carried me away in the Spirit to a mountain great and high, and showed me the Holy City, Jerusalem, coming down out of heaven from God.
 (Revelation 21:9,10)

 Then we come to the jasper wall.
-This heavily ornamented wall tells us that there is an eternal wall between God's Church and the remainder of mankind.
-Jesus tells us of this wall in the seventeenth chapter of the Gospel of John.
-He says that we of the Church are not of the world just as He is not of the world.
-Jesus maintains that God love us just as He loves His Firstborn Son, Jesus, and has given us the Glory He has given to His Son.
+This heavily ornamented wall tells us that there is an eternal wall between God’s Church and the remainder of mankind.
+Jesus tells us about this wall in John chapter 17.
+He says that we of the Church are not of the world, just as He is not of the world.
+Jesus maintains that God loves us just as He loves His Firstborn Son, Jesus, and has given us the Glory He has given to His Son.

 Does God play favorites?
 Ask a suffering saint if God plays favorites.
 No, He does not play favorites among people.
 God is independent of people.
 He creates people.
 God alone determines what kind of an individual He will bring forth.

-I know of a case where God has been surprised by the faith of a person, and also of a case where God was disappointed in a person.
+I know of a case where God was surprised by the faith of a person, and also of a case where God was disappointed in a person.
 This tells me that our destinies are not locked in steel.
-They are subject to our decisions; and a careful reading of the New Testament will validate this, if I am not mistaken.
+They are subject to our decisions; and I believe a careful reading of the New Testament will validate this.

 So there is the great wall between the members of the Body of Christ and those who have been saved to life from among mankind.
 That wall has been built upon the Apostles of the Lamb.
 The twelve gates to the city are named after the families of Israel.
-They are pearls, representing people who have suffered until a pearl of Divine compassion has been formed in them.
+They are pearls, representing people who have suffered until pearls of Divine compassion have been formed in them.